BlackJar72/MyLibraries/README.md

 These may or may not be complete, many are likely to be works in progress.

+These are not intended to replace STL classes, but mostly as a fun learning project.
+Having said that, in some cases they can be simpler to work with if less is needed and I suspect the registry class is something I can see using a lot for resource locators.
+However, this is mostly a project I'm doing just because I can.

+Also note, that these avoid directly using pointers except for the special case of their main data arrays.
+This is for flexibilty, as they can be made to hold pointers as the data types.

+Like all these libraries, progress on this is likely to be slow simply because its not a priority and other things tend to take precedence over working on this.

 # No liability is accepted, period

 No liability is accepted for anything related to these, not for any damages or any kind, nor for usefulness / fitness / marketability for any purpose whatsoever.
 Actually, these are only being shown, not released.
 When and if some of these